 If he can’t even protect the half a million Chinese people already living here from racism and xenophobia or care about them until outright asked about it too many months too late, what chance do a further 3 million have at being protected from racist White Britons who care more about “jobs” being taken from them than they do about getting themselves a job?
-Or feel their traditionally British hometown is being invaded by too many foreigners and threaten to leave it like their past generations had moved (such examples and more on similar topics can be easily found on the delightful Nigel Farage’s Facebook page), yet they’ve probably never been to the next town over and everything they own is made abroad?
+Or feel their traditionally British hometown is being invaded by too many foreigners and threaten to leave it (such examples and more on similar topics can be easily found on the delightful Nigel Farage’s Facebook page), yet they’ve probably never been to the next town over before and everything they own is made abroad?
 He has only truly offered to help HK in a desperate attempt to appear compassionate and find ways to boost our economy again because let’s be honest, the Chinese are only ever highly praised when it comes to how they help rake in the money.
 However, any attempts he might try and make of strengthening Sino-British relations will then be even harder.

 In summary, you can never fully trust what any politician says, and Boris Johnson has many examples as to why nothing he says can be trusted.
 Now, if only he could drop his hypocritical attitude and his half-arsed attempts to curry favour with groups he’s helped to marginalise and mock to try and regain popularity and take charge as a leading heroic beacon of hope in the Covid-19 fight and upcoming Brexit fiasco.
 Then next, admit he has always been a thundercunt, before trying to help reshape and repair a racist-rife and racially divided Britain – that would be one of many baby steps in the right direction…